epam/ai-dial/docs/user-guide.md

 - **Clear conversation messages**: you can clear all messages in your conversation.
 Click the eraser icon on the top bar to do that.
 - **Change conversation settings**: during the conversation, you can access and edit its setting by clicking the gear icon on the top bar.
 Refer to [Chat Settings](#conversation-settings) to learn more.
 - **View current settings**: on the top bar, point to the language model logo icon near the conversation name to see current settings.

+**Conversation menu**:

+- Select
+- Compare
+- Duplicate
+- Replay
+- Playback
+- Export
+- Move to
+- Share
+- **Attach files**: some models and applications (e.g. _DIAL RAG_) support adding attachments (files, links, folders) to conversations.
+In this case, you'll see the **Attachments** icon available in the chat box.
+Click it to upload a file from your device or select an already uploaded file.
+Refer to the [Manage attachments](#attachments) section for details.
+- Publish

 ### Arrange